cunybpl/nycet_pnp/src/content/glossary/_index.md

 <dl>
     <dt id="mv"><abbr title="Measurement and Verification">M&V</abbr></dt>
-    <dd>The process of quantifying the resulting energy savings from the implementation of energy conservation measures within an individual property.</dd>
+    <dd>M&V stands for Measurement and Verification.
+It is the process of quantifying the resulting energy savings from the implementation of energy conservation measures within an individual property.</dd>
     <dt id="mw"><abbr title="Megawatt">MW</abbr></dt>
-    <dd>Measure of electrical power equivalent to 1,000 kilowatts or 1,000,000 watts.</dd>
+    <dd>A Megawatt is the measure of electrical power equivalent to 1,000 kilowatts or 1,000,000 watts.</dd>
 </dl>

 </section>